What is a filling?

 Typically fillings are done after a contaminated part of your tooth (a cavity) is removed.
 When we can, we try to perform fillings since they are one of the simplest and most minimally invasive ways to treat dental disease or broken teeth.

-See our resources to learn more about cavities.
+See our page on What are tooth cavities? to learn more about cavities.

 How does it work?